Friday, April 13, 2012

 Back to Bridge of the Gods, where you'll cross into Oregon.
 If it is your first trip across, maybe you don't want to look down.
 Metal grating, exercise caution.

-Looping off the bridge (no toll for bicycles!), you enter Cascade Locks.
+Looping off the bridge (0.50 toll for bicycles, be prepared), you enter Cascade Locks.
 The Char Burger (burgers, cafeteria style) is right in front of you, and there is a grocery and some food places off to the right.

 The bike path entrance is just to the right of the westbound freeway on-ramp.
 Welcome to Middle-Earth.
 You'll go under the freeway (tunnel), up to the fish hatchery, getting back on the trail by proceeding the wrong way on the left side of the freeway off-ramp (only for a bit).
 Then up some stairs, eventually ending up at a campground.
 Turn right, cross the campground entry road, and you are back on the path again.

-Pass campgrounds (Ainsworth) and tunnels (Oneonta tunnel; be sure to ride through it), eventually arriving at Multnomah Falls.
+Pass campgrounds (Ainsworth), a waterfall (Horsetail Falls) and tunnels (Oneonta tunnel; be sure to ride through it), eventually arriving at Multnomah Falls.
 While not a control, there are restrooms and food.
 And really nice ice cream sandwiches and coffee.

 Continuing westward, passing many more waterfalls, at Latourell Falls, the road winds up to Vista House at Crown Point.
 More amazing views, also restrooms and a small snack bar, both downstairs.